SusanaEsparza0/QR-Code-Frontend-Mentor/README.md

 ### Useful resources

-- [W3 Schools](https://www.w3schools.com/css/default.asp) - Esta página me ayudo a entender como centrar el contenedor.
-Me gusta como te permiten modificar el código para entender su funcionamiento.
+- [W3 Schools](https://www.w3schools.com/css/default.asp) - This page helped me to understand how to centre the container.
+I like how they allow you to modify the code to understand how it works.